Being Entertaining is far more important than Being Honest

 In other words, an author could be the oddest, smartest, most sensitive storyteller that their friends have ever seen, but the reader don’t know them, and the reader won’t care about the author, or their wacky takes on life, until the reader can relate to the wacky world the author is in charge of creating.

-The leads us to the next question: What kind of liar are you?
+This leads us to the next question: What kind of liar are you?
 When you were younger did your relatives and friends constantly accuse you of fudging the truth?
 If that’s the case, you may be a writer.
 Did they question everything you said, based upon your history of exaggeration and fabrication?
 If they did, you may be a writer.
-Were you so good at lying that they were willing to suspend disbelief for a moment, because some part of them wanted your story to be true?
+Were you so good at lying that they were willing to suspend disbelief for a moment, because some part of them wanted to believe your story?
 If that happened to you, you may be a writer.
 If you’re a born liar that needs some venue for channeling that inclination to exaggerate your truth to entertain those around you, welcome to the world of words.
 You can let your freak flag fly here, and we’ll welcome you with open arms.
 You can be crafty in our world.
 You can lie, embellish, and exaggerate to entertain.
-Story is sacred in our world, as is the art of being true, regardless if you’re actually telling the truth.
+In the world of storytelling, story is sacred, as is the art of being true, even if the writer is being truer than true.

-Some may see the contradictions in the last line, but those that have attempted to write a story know what I’m talking about.
+It takes a very steady hand, but those who have written as many stories as I have know what I’m talking about.
 The art of being true, without necessarily telling the truth, can be found in the art of creating creative non-fiction.
 If the author is true to the character, the pace, the layout, etc., a fudging of the details will be forgiven if, and I want that word italicized and emboldened, if the story is entertaining.

 Being entertaining is far more important than being honest in our world.
 An author might have interesting stories that have occurred in their life, and they may be worth telling, but they may not be great without some lies, exaggeration, and embellishment.
-And we won’t care about any of that if an author is writing fiction.
-We simply want the great story.
-We simply want to be entertained.
+And we won’t care about any of that as long as the author doesn’t swear all the details are 100% true, because we want a great story, and we want to be entertained.

 This search for the great and entertaining story has even plagued the masters.
 The young Ernest Hemingway couldn’t come up with a decent story for his first novel, so he decided to document his life in Paris, in his first novel The Sun Also Rises.
 How much of that book was actually based on fact is difficult to know.
 Was he merely documenting what took place, or was he engaged in creative non-fiction.
 Whatever the case was, he used it as a springboard for a career that many would say contained some of our finest novels.
 Hemingway would eventually reach a point where he could no longer come up with great stories, and some have suggested that this search was one of the contributing factors in his decision to take his own life.
 Before this tragic event occurred though, Hemingway said: “Everyone has one great story in them.
 The trick is to have two.”
 An aspiring author can find that one great story that they have in them, but it’s going to take a lot of writing, and a lot of reading to eventually and accidentally make it happen.